nbcrrolls/website/README.md

 * **graphene-nbcr/** - theme used for NBCR web site, based on graphene theme.

 * **graphene-nbcr/stats/** -  html files created with Google Charts scripting to produce nbcr stats.
-CAn be used as html pages and to produce images from html pages.
+Can be used as html pages and to produce images from html pages.

 * **scripts/**
   - wp-backup - backup of wordpress and its db
+  - www-backup - backup of /var/www/html/*
   - create-ssl-request.sh - create SSL certificate request, see http://syswiki.ucsd.edu/index.php/SSL_certs

 * **readme-wordpress.rst** -  nbcr-specific wordpress howto